Learn how to deploy audio conferencing in Microsoft Teams

 |To restrict outbound calls, see Outbound calling restriction policies for Audio Conferencing and user PSTN calls.

-A dial plan, as part of Phone System in Microsoft 365 or Office 365, is a set of normalization rules that translate dialed phone numbers into an alternate format (typically E.164 format) for call authorization and call routing.
+A dial plan in Microsoft 365 or Office 365's Phone System is a set of normalization rules that translate dialed numbers into another format (typically E.164 format) for call authorization and routing.

 For more information about dial plans, see What are dial plans?